 - If changing the boot menu or order doesn’t work, and your PC immediately boots into the OS you want to replace, it is possible the PC had not fully shut down.
 To ensure the PC fully shuts down, select the power button on the sign-in screen or on the Start menu and select Shut down.

-- On the Install Windows page, select your language, time, and keyboard preferences, and then select Next.
+- Select your language, time, and keyboard preferences on the Install Windows page, and then select Next.

 - Select Install Windows.